- Population: 89.6 million

 We first began working in Congo in 1996, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
-We also worked with local communities to help them rebuild and construct programs for education and health care.
+We also worked with local communities to help them rebuild and to create education and health care programmes.

 As the country struggles to recover from decades of conflict and widespread disease, the IRC is focusing our efforts in Tanganyika, Kasai Central, and North and South Kivu by:

 - training health and government workers, rehabilitating hospitals and clinics, and providing essential medicine;

-• ensuring girls are enrolled and succeeding in Congo’s classrooms as well as through support with informal education, so they can take control of their futures.
+- ensuring girls are enrolled and succeeding in school, as well supporting them with informal education, so they can take control of their futures.

 What still needs to be done?

 The IRC’s work in Congo is more critical than ever as millions struggle to recover from ongoing conflict and meet basic needs.
-We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety, education and economic wellbeing.
-Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.
+We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety, education, and economic wellbeing.

 We will continue to support Congolese who have been forced from their homes by crisis, expanding our reach based on where the greatest need is and where we can create the biggest impact.
 We’ll also continue to help Congolese women and girls who have suffered from violence and struggled to rebuild their lives.